ryandhasgit/Comedy/Headlines/Headline Challenge.md

 other things
 updated list of things
-updated list of what you can’t yell in a crowded theatre  =
+updated list of what you can’t yell in a crowded theatre  = #best

 fashion is not cyclical says flat earther%